 Classic America’s, “The Pops Concert Channel”, featuring the world’s greatest time tested music.
 We feature 55 minutes of music in every hour.
 The Pops Concert channel is all familiar lite classical selections.
 Classical Music for People Who Don’t Like Classical Music.
-News for 2 minutes at the top of every hour.
-Bloomberg Market Reports at the bottom of every hour for one minute.
 Limited commercial interruptions.
 We never interrupt a music segment.
 Sundays we feature Great music of the Church from 6 AM to 10 AM.

 Messiah is an English-language oratorio composed in 1741 by George Frideric Handel, with a scriptural text compiled by Charles Jennens from the King James Bible, and from the version of the Psalms included with the Book of Common Prayer.
 It was first performed in Dublin on 13 April 1742 and received its London premiere nearly a year later.
 After an initially modest public reception, the oratorio gained in popularity, eventually becoming one of the best-known and most frequently performed choral works in Western music.